-My research is motivated by complex policy questions with the aim of unpacking constant interactions between human, environmental, and technological spheres to envision sustainable society and economy.
+My research is motivated by complex policy questions with the aim of unpacking constant interactions between human, environmental, and technological spheres to envision sustainable and equitable society and economy.
 Methodologically, I seek to combine in-depth qualitative case study designs with statistical analysis.
 Read more about me.

 Current research projects include:

 Advancing public interest technologies: role of intermediary organizations.